-To reduce swelling keep the injured ankle elevated on pillows when your child is resting.
-For the first day or two, ice packs can be placed on the injured ankle.
-Put the ice pack on for 10 minutes.
-Leave it off for 20 minutes before putting on more ice.
+To reduce swelling keep the injured leg elevated on pillows when your child is resting.
+For the first day or two, put ice packs on the injured leg.
+Put the ice pack on for 10 minutes and then leave it off for at least 20 minutes before putting it on again.

 Most cast material is not made to get wet.
-If your child needs a cast that can get wet talk to your provider about a water friendly cast.
+If your child needs a cast that can get wet, talk to your provider about a water friendly cast.